inverse/personal-site/_posts/2020-04-08-washing-machine-power-usage.md

 date: 2020-04-08 21:16 +0200
 ---

-In this post I will explain how I hooked up our normal washing machine to provide some power usage insights such as sending notifications that include the cycle time and power consumption.
+In this post I will explain how I hooked up our normal washing machine to provide some power usage insights, such as sending notifications that include the cycle time and power consumption.

-I'm using [Home Assistant][0] and leveraging [Node-Red][1] installed via as an addon to provide the automation layer.
+I'm using [Home Assistant][0] and leveraging [Node-Red][1] installed via an addon to provide the automation layer.
 By leveraging the addon it provides seemless integration to query entities and trigger services.

 For this setup I used a [Gosund SP111][7] but you could any smart plug that you can feed the data into Home Assistant.